cocolocomoco21/InterviewPrep/Chapter1_DataStructures/HeapsPriorityQueues.md

 # Heaps and Priority Queues
 ## Overview

-Min-heaps are a complete (totally filled except from bottom right corner) binary tree where each node is smaller than its children.
+Min-heaps are a complete binary tree where each node is smaller than its children.
 The root is the minimum element in the tree.

 The same goes for max-heaps; the root is the maximum element in the tree.

 ## More Details and Definitions
+**Complete binary tree**: binary tree that is totally filled except from bottom right corner.

-Heaps are used to implement **priority queues** - a priority queue is a queue ordered based on some priority value.
+**Priority queues**: A priority queue is a queue ordered based on some priority value.
 Every item in queue has priority and higher-priority items are dequeued first.
+Heaps are used to implement **priority queues**.

 For example, a printer: if the CEO prints a job, it should be the highest priority and print fastest.
 If a VP prints, it should be higher than the jobs of people under him/her, but not higher than the C suite.
 An intern should be lowest ;).

-A **heap** is a binary tree with two special properties (using a min heap for example):
+**Heap**: A heap is a binary tree with two special properties (using a min heap for example):

 1) **Order property**: every node n must have a value less than or equal to its children (and thus the rest of the subtree).
 2) **Shape property**: the binary tree must be complete (the only free space in the tree must be in the rightmost elements).